 Nobody promised you a rose garden.
 This is a long, hard road.
 You will sacrifice much.
 But at the end, you will have learned and achieved much.

 You did it!
-Plan on more writing, rewriting, and plenty of marketing in the months and years following representation as your agent submits your book to publishers.
+Plan on plenty more writing, rewriting, and marketing in the months and years following representation as your agent submits your book to publishers.

 - Feed your creativity by experiencing life.

 - Feed your knowledge gaining experience.
 Research facts.
 Fabricate the rest.

 - Brainstorm like a mad scientist.

 - Plan.
 Repeat 1–5 until you have a destination, an ending, a THEME.